 Manta Rays: What Do They Eat?

 Manta rays mostly eat plankton, including krill, mysids, copepods, and euphausiids, but they also consume small fish, crustaceans, bivalves, fish eggs, and whelks.
-The largest manta rays eat octopus and hermit crabs too.
+The largest giant manta rays eat octopus and hermit crabs, too.

 They manage to eat such a variety of ocean life because they are filter feeders.

 In order to capture their prey, manta rays form a funneling “O” shape with their cephalic horns and open wide.
-Water rushes into their mouths carrying all kinds of ocean life with it.
+Water rushes into their mouths, carrying all kinds of ocean life.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.